Thatguytheman/BBacknForth/README.md

 # USAGE

-Put code in example.txt
+Put code in example.txt,
 Run interpreter

 3 modes: No debug, Debug with music, Debug without music

-No debug just runs the code
+No debug just runs the code,
-Debug with music advances every tick to the beat
-Debug without music advances every tick on enter press
+Debug with music advances every tick to the beat, Debug without music advances every tick on enter press

 # EXAMPLE PROGRAM